Accessibility Tools & Assistive Technology

 -

-- Audiobooks and digital audiobooks: These are good alternatives for reluctant readers.
+- Audiobooks on CD, Preloaded Audiobooks on MP3, and Digital Audiobooks: These are recordings of books being narrated aloud.
+These are good alternatives for reluctant readers.
 Available titles usually mirror titles found within the juvenile fiction, juvenile non-fiction and teen sections.

 - Board Books: For infants and toddlers.
 The content ranges from basic concepts to simple stories.
 Board books are made of hard cardboard, a durable choice for babies who are developing hand-eye coordination and fine motor skills.

-- Picture Books: Picture books are typically 32 pages long with illustrations that are integral to the story.
+Picture Books: These are typically 32 pages long with illustrations that are integral to the story.
 These are often meant to be read aloud while the listener pores over the pictures.
 This collection includes alphabet and counting books.

 - Readalongs: These are books with written text (and sometimes illustrations) paired with audio narration.
 Readalongs help readers match sounds to written words.
 Perfect for travelers, reluctant readers, and English learners.